CLUEDO and the Promotion of Responsibility

 The Dance of Suspects

 Each member becomes a player with the mission of avoiding being accused, avoiding being the culprit of that situation.
-Thus, in the face of unfavorable results, evaluation meetings can turn into a game of Clue.
+Thus, in the face of unfavorable results, evaluation meetings can turn into a game of Cluedo.
 This is because, in both cases, two psychosocial effects come into play.

 The person remains a bystander while a colleague is overburdened with responsibility.
 Because when one is accused, the rest have a greater chance of winning the game; although in this case, victory is not about winning; but about avoiding losing, avoiding being the culprit.